How to turn your podcast episodes into blog posts

 Cutting the copy down

-You’ll find that after going through the transcription once, you’ll have cut it down by quite a lot.
-By the end of the first pass, I’m normally looking at a piece of content that’s around 2,500-3,000 words and know I’ll have to cut down some more.
+After going through the transcription once, you’ll have cut it down by about 50-60%, if not more.
+By the end of the first pass, I’m normally looking at a piece of content that’s around 2,500-3,000 words (down from 7,000-8,000).

 Giving the copy some initial structure

-Step 3 – Editing your blog post
+Step 4 – Edit your blog post

 - Structural edit.